Historical Football Kits

 Background

 The appointment of former Birmingham City manager, Arthur Turner in 1959 proved to be the key to success.
-In 1960, in an effort to gain wider recognition, Headington became Oxford United and went on to win two more Southern League championships.
+In 1960, in an effort to gain headington united crest 1952wider recognition, Headington became Oxford United and went on to win two more Southern League championships wearing new colours of gold and black.
+A competition was organised to create a new crest for the renamed club, which was one by a Mr SEV Clarke, whose design included a partially concealed letter "H" as a reminder of their original name.
+This crest did oxford united crest 1960not appear on the team shirts.

 In March 1962, Accrington Stanley resigned from the League.
 With only the last three Fourth Division clubs required to apply for re-election, there was a guaranteed place for a non-league side available when the League AGM convened in June.
 No fewer than 26 clubs applied: Oxford were overwhelmingly elected with 39 votes, 24 votes ahead of their nearest rivals who got a mere 5 votes.

 Two consecutive championships in 1984 and 1985 took Oxford into the First Division for the first time in their history.
-For three seasons, Oxford managed to stave off relegation and in the process, they won the League Cup in April 1986.
+For three seasons, Oxford managed to stave off relegation oxford united centenary crest 1993and in the process, they won the League Cup in April 1986.
 Meanwhile, Maxwell was floating the idea of merging United with Reading FC to form a new club to be known as Thames Valley Royals.
 Naturally the proposals met with hostility from both sets of supporters and were eventually dropped.
 In 1991 Maxwell was lost at sea, presumed to have fallen from his yacht and drowned.
 Without his money, United were forced to sell off players and trim their costs.
-Inevitably they dropped into what was now called Division Two (the old Third Division) in 1994.
+Inevitably toxford united crest 1996hey dropped into what was now called Division Two (the old Third Division) in 1994, at the end of their centenary season (during which a special crest was worn).

 Sources